1.1. Origin and Composition

 14.3.
 Soy Isoflavones

-Soy Isoflavones, one of the three soy isoflavones, is able to increase the rate limiting enzyme in beta-oxidation (fat-burning) called Carnitine Palmoyl Transferase 1.
+Genistein, one of the three soy isoflavones, is able to increase the rate limiting enzyme in beta-oxidation (fat-burning) called Carnitine Palmoyl Transferase 1.
 Carnitine is able to do this as well, and the combination is synergistic rather than additive in hepatocytes.
 The combination has shown efficay in a rat study in upregulated CPT-I by 40% and Coenzyme A Synthetase by 50%, also synergism was not noted in vivo.

-Coenzyme Q10 is a mitochondrial nutrient, important in the Electron transport chain.
+CoEnzyme Q10 is a mitochondrial nutrient, important in the Electron transport chain.
 There is evidence that both CoQ10 and Carnitine are deficient in persons with Heart Failure, and a combination of the two has been shown to increase quality of life and decrease inflammation over 12 weeks.

 Alcohol, or drinking ethanol, is a nice way to relax.
 That being said, Acetyl-L-Carnitine seems to confer protective effects against ethanol-induced neurodegeneration.
 Acetyl-L-Carnitine is used more in research on this topic due to its ability to cross the blood-brain barrier easier.